 What is a PIR?

-Setting up the Hardware
+Wiring up the sensor:

 I encourage gently taking off the diffusion cap on the PIR to view the pins labels.
-GND goes to ground, VCC goes to 5V, and OUT is connected to a 100 ohm resistor and then to GPIO20.

 Setting up Node-Red